nmagee/ds1002/about/policies.md

 - SDS Associate Dean for DEI, Siri Russell [ssr5v@virginia.edu](mailto:ssr5v@virginia.edu)
 - UVA Just Report It [justreportit.sites.virginia.edu](https://justreportit.sites.virginia.edu/)

+## Religious accommodations

+It is the University's long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when sincerely held religious beliefs or observances conflict with academic requirements.
+Students who wish to request academic accommodation for a religious observance should submit their request in writing directly to me as far in advance as possible.
+Students who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University’s Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.

 ## Student Safety and Title IX

 The University of Virginia is dedicated to providing a safe and equitable learning environment for all students.
 To that end, it is vital that you know two values that we and the University hold as critically important: